API-Activist/mvp-anypoint-connector-monday.com/README.md

 ## Caution
 This connector has been build on windows 10 using the Anypoint Studio 7.10 IDE.
-It has only been tested with monday.com Cloud, so it won't work on monday.com Server (on premise).
+It has only been tested with monday.com Cloud.
 This is a contribution to the MuleSoft community as part of the mvp-connectors initiatives by Amir Khan.
 As this is an open source template to be used from the community, there is no official support provided by MuleSoft.
 Also if operations are missing, please use the monday.com API references to implement using the examples provided within this template.

 monday.com API Reference: [available here](https://api.developer.monday.com/docs/basics)